0049 941 / 56 76 460

 ...and unspoiled nature - ...

 Nature reserve Oasi di Vendicari in the southeast of the island forms a unique coastal landscape.
-Dunes, sandy bays, woodland and lagoon lakes provide shelter for and are home to rare species, e.g. flamingos, cranes, pelicans and pond turtles.
-The bay of Cala Mosche at Oasi Vendicari counts among Sicily's most beautiful beaches.
+Dunes, sandy bays, woodland and lagoon lakes provide shelter for and are home to rare species, such as flamingos, cranes, pelicans and pond turtles.
+The bay of Cala Mosche at Oasi di Vendicari counts among Sicily's most beautiful beaches.

-The UNESCO World Heritage listed Necropolis of Pantalica and the Gorge of Anapo near Syracuse are two natural and highly interesting destinations and, like all nature reserves, ideal places for hiking.
+The UNESCO World Heritage listed Necropolis of Pantalica and the Anapo Gorge near Syracuse are two natural and highly interesting destinations and, like all nature reserves, ideal places for hiking.

-The Italian equivalent of the Grand Canyon is Cava Grande del Cassibile near the small town of Avola.
+Cava Grande del Cassibile near the small town of Avola is the Italian equivalent of the Grand Canyon.
 Lush maquis, fragrant oleander and giant palm trees line the descent into the river valley of the Cassibile.
 At the bottom of the gorge, at a depth of 250 m, you are welcome to take a refreshing swim in the water basins (Please mind "No swimming" signs!) and afterwards a sunbath on the heated rocks.

-In the sparsely populated inland, the mountain area with its valleys, gorges and barren plateaus creates an almost mystic atmosphere, in the mountain villages times seems to have stood still.
+In the sparsely populated inland region, the mountain area with its valleys, gorges and barren high plateaus creates an almost mystic atmosphere; in the mountain villages, time seems to have stood still.

 ...there is so much to discover

-The northwest near Palermo enchants you with an impressively green hilly landscape and Caribbean-like beaches, e.g. the picture-perfect beach at San Vito Lo Capo.
-Nature reserve "Riserva dello Zingaro" near Scopello, a protected area at the seaside with solitary bays and crystal clear water, is very much worth a visit.
+The northwest near Palermo enchants you with an impressively green, hilly landscape and Caribbean-like beaches, e.g. the picture-perfect beach at San Vito Lo Capo.
+Nature reserve "Riserva dello Zingaro" near Scopello, a protected area by the sea with solitary bays and crystal clear water, is very much worth a visit.

 In no case should you miss out on stopping by the "Saline", the salt pond area with its picturesque windmills, which is found between the harbor towns of Marsala and Trapani.